d4n3sh/thedaneshproject/content/posts/2007-12-07-are-you-a-geek.md

 This is me,Ã‚Â  a Linux geek and a RC geek.

 Scott Johnson is working on a geek poster which currently has 57 different types of geeks on it.
-This poster will keep growing as new geeks get added so if you don&#8217;t find your geek now chances are you will down the road.
+This poster will keep growing as new geeks get added so if you don't find your geek now chances are you will down the road.

 He has the [full poster][3] on Flickr and and [individual geek][4] avatars made available through Flickr too.